 Academic coaching is available to all Helena College students.
 An academic coach helps students identify their strengths and weaknesses, develop better time-management and study skills, and provides support to access resources.
-Meetings are private and may be limited or on-going as needed for accountability and support.
+Meetings are private and may be limited or on-going as desired for accountability and support.
+For more information about academic coaching, log in to your Starfish account, or contact the Library Learning Hub.